 Endometriosis can be more than just painful.
 It can become crippling and prevent sufferers from living a normal life in some cases.
-The OB/GYNs at Capital Women's Care in Arlington and McLean, Virginia are here for patient support, and they're ready to deliver long-term care and treatments.
+The OB/GYNs at Capital Women's Care in Arlington, Virginia are here for patient support, and they're ready to deliver long-term care and treatments.
 From medications to surgery, the doctors at Capital Women's Care will help their patients cope with and even beat endometriosis.

 Endometriosis is a condition in which the lining of the uterus grows out of control.
 While the uterine lining usually stays inside the uterus, it can grow on other female organs or even elsewhere in the body when you have endometriosis.
 This extra growth doesn't always cause symptoms, but for many women with endometriosis, the symptoms can be severe.

 Endometriosis is most common in young and middle-aged women, usually decreasing with menopause.
 If endometriosis is in your family, for example, if your mom and grandmother suffered from it, you might be more likely to have it as well.